fehu/agent-tareas/README.md

 <i>An agents project for master studies in tec de monterrey</i>

-To build and run the project one would need the <a href="http://www.scala-sbt.org/">sbt</a> building tool

 <a href="https://googledrive.com/host/0B9XpukXOfywNYUVlQ0xJS3NGcXM/index.html#package">Scaladoc API documentation</a>

 <a href="https://drive.google.com/file/d/0B9XpukXOfywNZ3lMdWFPZ28zaVU/edit?usp=sharing">One-file executable jar</a>, due to it's almost 20Mb size it already has all dependencies<br/>